 * Latest available data.

-1 It is worth clarifying that although CNA II NPP started up from mid-2014, it started operating at full power only in February 2015.
+1 It is worth clarifying that although Atucha II NPP started up from mid-2014, it started operating at full power only in February 2015.

-2 It includes wood, bagasse, other primaries, biofuels, wind and solar power.
-The geothermal data was excluded due to insufficiency of data on its values since 1970.
+2 Includes wood, bagasse, other primaries, biofuels, wind and solar power.
+The geothermal data are not included owing to insufficiency of data on its values since 1970.

-3 During 2016, the CNE NPP was out of service due to life extension tasks.
+3 During 2017, the Embalse NPP was out of service due to life extension tasks.

 Losses in electricity transmission are not deducted.

-According to the merit order, technologies are dispatched first for base load: base hydro and nuclear power generation.
+According to the merit order, base hydro and nuclear power generation technologies are dispatched first to meet baseload demand.
 Then, conventional thermal fossil generation meets the variable demand, and finally the rest is dispatched.
 Meanwhile, hydro technologies of reservoir and gas turbines satisfy the peak demands.